 - American woodcock

 - Wild turkey

 - Ruffed grouse

 - Eastern cottontail

-- Ring-necked pheasant
+- Pheasant

 - White-tailed deer

-Margaret Burke WMA was historically farmland.
+Partridge Run WMA was historically farmland.
 Over the years, much of the land has reverted to forest; some fields that had originally been maintained have grown up to shrubland due to limitations on DEC's ability to mow areas regularly, or due to wet soils.
 As equipment has been available, some of the shrubland has been periodically brush-hogged and allowed to regrow.

+• Management planned for 2017-2026 (Table 7, Figures 8 & 9):

-- Management planned for 2016-2025 (Figure 6): - The grassland component of these shrubby areas should be mowed every 2-3 years to maintain hunting access and to maintain these open areas.
-The shrub component should be mowed every 7-10 years with a forestry mower or similar equipment in order to maintain shrub density. - As time is available, the tree component of these shrublands should be reduced by removal of trees so that trees do not dominate and shade out the shrubs. - Invasive vegetation will be monitored and controlled if needed.
+- Mow the grassland component of these shrubby areas every 2-3 years to maintain hunting access and to maintain these open areas. - Mow the shrub component of these areas every 7-10 years with a forestry mower or similar equipment in order to maintain shrub density. - As time is available, reduce the tree component of these shrublands (i.e., remove trees) so that trees do not dominate and shade out the shrubs. - Monitor and control invasive vegetation if needed.

-Mowing of the grassy component of shrublands will occur after August 15 in order to avoid negatively affecting nesting birds.
-Mowing will typically be completed prior to the opening of most small game hunting October 1.
-However, in some cases work in these areas may occur in late December or throughout the winter when the ground is frozen.
+Mowing of the grassy component of shrublands will occur after August 15 in order to avoid impacts to nesting birds.
+Mowing will typically be completed prior to the opening of most small game hunting (October 1).
+However, in some cases, work in these areas may occur in late December or throughout the winter when the ground is frozen.